top of page

 Frequently Asked Questions

-• What is the running time of the play?
+• What is the running time of the production?

 • Will there be an intermission?